gava100/Telnet/README.md

 v0.10 introduced an unintended dependency that's removed as of 0.11.2.

+v0.13.1 introduced support for Visual Studio 2019 and dotnet 4.6.1.

 ## Most common functions in C# NuGet
 Depending on which version of this library you use, you may or may not have access to asynchronous functionality.
 Wherever possible we would recommend using the async overloads.
  - Client - ```var client = new Client(\<ip string>, \<port#>, new CancellationToken()));```